TatorsHa/fuzzy-tutorial/README.md

 ## Demonstration

 Will be done after the artefact is created.
+We are going to hand the the artefact to some people who read a lot of fantasy books, to give us feedback on how good our suggestions are and how they felt about using it.

 # Litterature
 Brocke, Jan vom & Hevner, Alan & Maedche, Alexander.
 (2020).
 Introduction to Design Science Research.
 10.1007/978-3-030-46781-4_1.